-(1) A notification of disposition must contain the following information:

-(A) the information specified in Section 9-613(a)(1);

-(B) a description of any liability for a deficiency of the person to which the notification is sent;

-(C) a telephone number from which the amount that must be paid to the secured party to redeem the collateral under Section 9-623 is available; and

-(D) a telephone number or mailing address from which additional information concerning the disposition and the obligation secured is available.

-(2) A particular phrasing of the notification is not required.

-(3) The following form of notification, when completed, contains sufficient information:
+- (1) A notification of disposition must provide the following information: - (A) the information specified in Section 9-613(a)(1); - (B) a description of any liability for a deficiency of the person to which the notification is sent; - (C) a telephone number from which the amount that must be paid to the secured party to redeem the collateral under Section 9-623 is available; and - (D) a telephone number or mailing address from which additional information concerning the disposition and the obligation secured is available. - (2) A particular phrasing of the notification is not required. - (3) The following form of notification, when completed, provides sufficient information:

+[Name and address of secured party]

+[Date]

-NOTIFICATION OF OUR PLAN TO SELL PROPERTY
+NOTICE NOTIFICATION OF OUR PLAN TO SELL PROPERTY

-To: [Name of debtor or obligor to whom the notification is sent]
+To: [Name of debtor or obligor to whom the notification is sent] [Name and

+address of any obligor who is also a debtor]

-From: [Name, address, and telephone number of secured party]
+From: [Name, address, and telephone number of secured party] Subject:

+[Identification of Transaction]